Roof Replacement Cost

 • Longer lifespan

-This is the most common upgrade from basic asphalt and is used on many modern homes.
+The most common upgrade from basic asphalt and what we install on most modern homes.

 • $8.00 to $14.00+ per square foot